astropy/astropy-APEs/APE14.rst

                                 {‘frame’: ‘icrs’})}

 **Extremely complex spectral data cube** with 3 *pixel* dimensions and 4 *world* dimensions.
-First two *pixel* dimensions encode a mixed set of spatial dimensions and a 3rd dimensions that’s completely spectral (i.e., the output of an IFU detector), and the third *pixel* dimension is a separable 4th world dimension encoding time-of-observation.
+The first two *pixel* dimensions encode a mixed set of spatial dimensions and a third dimension which is completely spectral (i.e., the output of an IFU detector), and the third *pixel* dimension is a separable fourth world dimension encoding time-of-observation.

 .. code-block:: python